ZivFung/DSP_Calculator/README.md

 # DSP_Calculator
-This is some useful matlab tools for digital signal processing method.
+These are some useful matlab tools for digital signal processing method.